The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/leveling-guide.md

 ---
 title: Leveling Guide
 ---
 The basic single target rotation changes as you progress through the levels.
 The general idea is to keep the Disembowel buff up and using the Full Thrust combo as a filler.

-The Area of Effect (AoE) rotation Doom Spike > Sonic Thrust > Coerthan Torment becomes worth it at 3 targets.
+The Area of Effect (AoE) rotation, Doom Spike > Sonic Thrust > Coerthan Torment, becomes worth it at 3 targets.
 You still want to keep Disembowel up when using this rotation.

-Off-Global Cooldown actions such as Jump or Geirskogul as well as buffs like Lance Charge should be used on cooldown on all levels.
+Off-Global Cooldown actions such as Jump or Geirskogul, as well as buffs like Lance Charge, should be used on cooldown on all levels.
 ## Level 18-25

 |||||||||